-Kris Bernard, Co-Founder and Editor
+Kris Bernard, Co-Founder and Editor-at-large

 Kris has taught architectural drafting, auto-cad for interiors and kitchen and bath design at the college level.
 Her interests are focused in design resulting in reduction of cost, space and environmental impact.
 Kris works full time in a technical field and is currently fixing up a 100 year old house in the sleepy Los Angeles neighborhood of Atwater Village.